|

 Kim Hewett and I met in Newtown, a suburb in Sydney, Australia where we both lived for many years.
 We danced around each other for a long time but both of us had significant others and the timing was never right.
 However a few weeks after I returned from my first trip to Europe and Turkey in 1990 we met up again at a mutual friend’s birthday bash and the rest as they say, is history.
 Of the many passions we share, travel is a major one so in 1996 we set off on a six month trip around Europe, including six weeks in Turkey.

 Although his analog camera was later replaced by a series of digital cameras of varying qualities, Kim’s passion and photographic abilities remained the same.
-This was recognised by PhotoWorld Fotoğraf Merkezi in 2011 who invited him to come and talk about his photos.
+This was recognised by PhotoWorld Fotoğraf Merkezi in 2011 who invited him to come and talk about his Turkey in pictures.
 The audience was fascinated to see how a foreigner viewed their country, and his presentation was featured in local media.

 I’m happy to say Kim has given me permission to share an updated version of his original presentation.
 I hope you like it.
 Let me know what you think by leaving a note in the comments section or by getting in touch with me via the contact page.